Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Introduction

-In the sections to follow, the complex scalar nature of $ B $ will lead to the conclusion that at least in some sense, the full Dirac wavefunction $ \psi $ of equation (\ref{dirac.wave.eq}) can be treated as a quaternionic spacetime scalar rather than necessarily always having spacetime spinor properties.
+In the sections to follow, the scalar nature of $ B $ will lead to the conclusion that at least in some sense, the full Dirac wavefunction $ \psi $ of equation (\ref{dirac.wave.eq}) can be treated as a quaternionic spacetime scalar rather than necessarily always having spacetime spinor properties.
 It will be seen that this scalar property follows by projecting (``spin-up'' and ``spin-down'') very general solutions to the equivalent quaternionic form of Dirac Equation (\ref{dirac.wave.eq}) into the complex scalar solutions of equation (\ref{geometric.wave.eq}) in the complex plane.
 This projecting preserves the full content of the Dirac $ \psi $, with no information lost, and so it can be considered an embedding of Dirac Theory.
 Those sections will then be followed by a discussion of predicted quantum and other effects, and then finally the appendix will present an introduction to a generalized structure in which the scalar curvature $ B $ and gauge transformations may become general, quaternionic quantities.
+In that generalized structure, an equal mixture of nonmetricity and torsion will cause the structure to produce the full, quaternionic, second order Dirac Equation form (see equation (\ref{qdirac.wave.eq})) in place of equation (\ref{geometric.wave.eq}).

+Finally, before proceeding further, a warning about some unconventional notation is in order.
+Throughout this paper, certain operations on quantities, such as complex conjugation, the formation of the hermitian adjoint or quaternion conjugate, or the formation of a tensor dual, will all be denoted by special symbols placed on the upper {\it left} side of the affected quantity, rather than the more conventional upper right side.
+Thus, instead of $ X^{\dagger} $, this paper will use $ \, {}^{\dagger} \!
+X $.
+This is done to keep those operational symbols out of the physical space occupied by tensor indices and such, and equation (\ref{big.p.hat}) above is already an example of this in practice.